Some Burning Omega Speedmaster Questions Answered

 - Is it OK to pay more than the manufacturer’s suggested retail price for a limited edition?

 Can you hack the running seconds on a Speedmaster Pro?

 On the former, better don’t try it, because parts are expensive, and on the latter, theoretically yes – Omega mentions that in the instructions manuals.

 You can stop the seconds hand by wiggling the crown in the position for setting and turning the hands back.

 Now, is this a good thing to do?
 There’s this old wives’ tale that turning the hands back shouldn’t be done on a non-hacking movement.
 Here, Omega seems to believe otherwise.

-If you don’t feel like you want to use this method, and really need to have a seconds indication synchronized with something, just use the chronograph function.
+If you don’t feel like you want to use this method and need to have a seconds indication synchronized with something, use the chronograph function.

-Obviously, Speedmasters were used for both these things.
-Walter Schirra used the privately owned ref.
+Speedmasters were used for both these things.
+Walter Schirra used the privately-owned ref.
 2998 on his space flight.
-Ed White’s 105.003 was used on his spacewalk and so, prior to tests and – ultimately – approval from the NASA.
+Ed White’s 105.003 was used on his spacewalk and so, before tests and – ultimately – approval from the NASA.

 NASA approved the Speedmaster as official equipment in 1965.
 The watch tested was a 105.012, equipped with the cal.
 321.